You may have never heard of it, or you may be a convert.

 In recent years, little research has been carried out on kombucha apart from a few anecdotal surveys by food companies which manufacture kombucha.

-As with any traditional fermented remedy, the exact constituents of kombucha won’t be exactly the same each time it’s brewed, making consistent scientific research problematic.
+As with any traditional fermented remedy, the exact constituents of kombucha won’t be exactly the same each time it’s brewed, making consistent scientific research and evaluation problematic.

 Kombucha owes some of its beneficial properties to the green tea which is the starting medium, but we’re now starting to discover fermented foods and beverages have powerful abilities to support health.

 Once fermented, kombucha contains a whole host of other beneficial substances in addition to those found in green tea.

 We can examine the results of research on these substances to extrapolate its likely health benefits.

 These can help balance the gut microbiome and so improve digestion and immunity and reduce inflammation.

 Antioxidants protect the body from oxidative damage caused by free radicals, which are natural by-products of our metabolism.

 Green tea contains high levels of antioxidants called polyphenols.

 It appears the longer kombucha is fermented, the more antioxidant activity it has (2).